laurajordan845/sql-challenge/README.md

 - Data Analysis

 ## Data Modeling
 After reviewing the six CSV files, I sketched an Entity Relationship Diagram of the tables using QuickDBD.

-INSERT IMAGE
+- The image is saved as Data Modeling - sql-challenge - QuickDBD.PNG
+- The information for the image is saved as Data Modeling - sql-challenge - QuickDBD.pdf

 ## Data Engineering
 Created a table schema for each of the six CSV files.
 I specified data gypes, primary keys, foreign keys, and other constraints then uploaded the information from each CSV into it's corresponding SQL table so I could analyze the data.